Guidance for Applicants to the North Yorkshire Directory of Approved Training Providers

-In April 2019 the North Yorkshire Community Learning Partnership (NYCLP) was approached by NYCC’s Public Health, via the Stronger Communities team to develop a Mental Health and Suicide Awareness Training Hub to support them to achieve the vision of the Suicide Prevention Strategic Group
+In April 2019 NYCC’s Public Health and the Stronger Communities team worked on develping a Mental Health and Suicide Awareness Training Hub to support them to achieve the vision of the Suicide Prevention Strategic Group

 “… to work together to reduce the numbers of people lost to suicide whilst providing support to those affected by self-harm and suicide in North Yorkshire”